Session 2 - Module A: Advanced LangChain Patterns¶

 ) -> Dict[str, Any]:

-"""Execute the analysis chain"""
+"""Execute the data analysis chain"""

-# Step 1: Perform initial analysis
+# Step 1: Perform initial data analysis

 analysis_result = self.llm.invoke(